peytoncordero/DRI25/command-line.md

 </Info>

-ENIAC (Electrical Numerical Integrator and Calculator) was the first electronic programmable computer.
-It was hardware the size of a room (1,800 square feet) created in 1945 for warfare purposes designed by two men and programmed by six women.
+The first electronic programmable computer was ENIAC (Electrical Numerical Integrator and Calculator), which was created in 1945.
+It was hardware the size of a room (1,800 square feet) conceived for warfare purposes.
+It was designed by two men and programmed by six women.

 <Info>